tkidman/rally-round/readme.md

 ## Club configuration

 Clubs are configured in `./src/state/<club_name>/initialState.js`.
 Here you can define points per class, and the championship ids to fetch results from.
-To get team functionality working you need to download your club's registration sheet as a csv and add it to the club folder and name it `drivers.csv`
+To get team functionality working you need to download your club's registration sheet as a csv and add it to the club folder and name it `drivers.csv`.

+You can also pull driver information directly from a google sheet.
+You need to have a google sheets API key for this specified in the GOOGLE_SHEETS_API_KEY env var.
+Sheet configuration is specified in the club's driverConfig.js file.

 ## To Do
 * Call dirt 2 Leaderboard API ✓